EvanSmith93/jwt-pizza-service/milestone12/selfAttack.md

 Finally, I had his Grafana metrics and logging API keys.
 I created a script to repeatedly send metrics reporting large latencies to his Grafana account.
 I used code from his jwt-pizza-service repository to ensure that it was in the correct format.
 On my end, it looked like the fake metrics were sending correctly.
 However, I checked with him afterwards and he didn't see any change on his metrics dashboard.
 With more time, I likely could've gotten this attack working.

+In the end, I was not able to attack his system in any way (other than gaining access to various secrets).
+For that reason, I did not create any attack records.

 ## Learning summary

 - It would've been better to have a penetration testing environment, and think of it more like testing.
 We both messed up our production systems when trying to do penetration testing on ourselves.